-The sunken slab is a kind of slab at a certain depth (200 or 300 mm or any other depending on the design), which is at the level below the floor.
+The sunken slab is a type of slab cast at a certain depth ( 200 mm, 300 mm or any other depending on design) below normal floor level, it is also known as sunk slab.

-This additional depth is used to hold the pipes and utility nozzles, then the floor is filled up with sand or other lightweight material up to the normal floor level.
+This extra depth is used for placing pipes, utility ducts and then space is filled with sand or other lightweight materials until the normal floor level.

 The purpose of providing a sunk slab is to prevent water from spilling over from the sunk slab area towards the surrounding slabs.

-Concrete R.C.C.
-(Floor and sunken slabs) must be mixed with a waterproof material to get a dense underwater concrete.
+For the construction of sunk slabs the concert must be mixed with waterproofing material to get a dense watertight concrete.

 Lightly broken CLC blocks are used to fill sunken slabs and these blocks are the best choice for light weight cinder, broken bricks, brick jelly, coal lamps, burn bitter lamps and AAC blocks.

-It begins to gain strength over time until some moisture is available in the atmosphere also requires less maintenance and it is cement-based products in general.
+It begins to gain strength over time until some moisture is available in the atmosphere, also requires less maintenance.

 Advantages of Sunken Slab: